-If you are considering retiring within the next one to two years we would highly encourage you to talk with one of our retirement planning specialists who can help you understand what your potential retirement timeline looks like and how to strategically plan your exit.
+Looking to retire amidst a pandemic can be unsettling but, rest assured knowing Capstone Wealth Advisors are here to help.
+We have been proactive throughout this crisis, making our clients financial well-being our number one priority.
+If you are considering retiring in the near future, we highly encourage you to talk with one of our retirement planning specialists to discuss what your retirement timeline looks like and how to strategically plan your exit.

-If you would like to discuss your personal situation in more detail, please reply to this email or call 877-739-6007 to schedule a private consultation.
+If you are not yet a client and would like to discuss your personal situation in more detail, please email firstname.lastname@example.org or call our office at (877)739-6007 to schedule a complimentary consultation.
 There is no charge for this service to BP Employees.

 Tyler E Ryan